What is Meditation?

 However, the balancing of our activities also always requires awareness on our part.
 Awareness is the process that traces out our spark of life.
-Awareness allows us to witness a joy in being one with a larger universe while also allowing us to accept our distinctions amid all of our potentials to be.
+Awareness allows us to witness joy in being one with a larger universe while also allowing us to accept our distinctions amid all of our patterns to be.

 Detachment (Non Attachment really) and Disconnected are not the same thing.

 Non Attachment is to not assign value nor judgment to that which you are aware of.
 Non Attachment still allows for us to dive totally into awareness but without the poking about to stir things up.